canonical/charmed-openstack-upgrader/docs/how-to/interruption.rst

     ...
     Running cloud upgrade...
-    Verify that all OpenStack applications are in idle state ✔ Backup mysql databases ✔
+    Verify that all OpenStack applications are in idle state ✔ Back up MySQL databases ✔
-    Upgrade plan for 'keystone' to victoria
+    Upgrade plan for 'keystone' to 'victoria'
         Upgrade software packages of 'keystone' from the current APT repositories Upgrade software packages on unit keystone/0
             Upgrade software packages on unit keystone/1
             Upgrade software packages on unit keystone/2
-        Upgrade 'keystone' to the new channel: 'victoria/stable' Change charm config of 'keystone' 'openstack-origin' to 'cloud:focal-victoria' Wait 1800s for model test-model to reach the idle state.
-        Check if the workload of 'keystone' has been upgraded
+        Upgrade 'keystone' to the new channel: 'victoria/stable' Change charm config of 'keystone' 'openstack-origin' to 'cloud:focal-victoria' Wait for up to 1800s for model 'test-model' to reach the idle state Verify that the workload of 'keystone' has been upgraded

     Would you like to start the upgrade?
 Continue (y/N): n